schlatterbeck/pgapack/README.rst

 man           The directory containing the PGAPack man pages. source        The source code for the PGAPack system. test          A directory containing programs to verify the installation.
-              Note that the verification is known to fail.
+              This now runs all the examples including the Fortran examples.
+With no Fortran compiler the tests currently fail.
 ============= ============================================================